-- Wireless Radio Enable or disable the wireless radio by choosing from the drop-down list. - Wireless Network Name Enter a value of up to 32 characters.
+- Wireless Radio Enable or disable the wireless radio by choosing from the drop-down list. - Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK\XXXX (XXXX indicates the last unique four numbers of each Router's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode This field determines the wireless mode which the router works on. - > Channel Width - Select any channel width from the drop-down list.
-The default setting is automatic, which can automatically adjust the channel width for your clients. - Max Tx Rate You can limit the maximum transmission rate of the router through this field.
+This field specifies the region where the wireless function of the Router can be used.
+It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+If your country or region is not listed, please contact your local government agency for assistance. - > Mode This field determines the wireless mode which the Router works on. - > Channel Width The bandwidth of the wireless channel. - Channel This field determines which operating frequency will be used.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
+If you select auto, then the AP will select the best channel automatically. - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the Router without encryption.
+It is strongly recommended that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase.

-- Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the router without encryption.
-It is strongly recommended that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+Wireless Password - You can enter ASCII or Hexadecimal characters.